landon9720/resume/README.md

 #### MobileRQ

-*Software Architect - Portland, Oregon - 2015-Present*
+*Software Architect - Portland, Oregon - 2015-2017*

-> MobileRQ is a platform that enables targeted content delivery for mobile and web applications.
+> [MobileRQ](http://www.mobilerq.com) is a platform that enables targeted content delivery and push notifications for mobile and web applications.

-I develop, operate, and support MobileRQ's software products, including web applications and services on AWS, and SDKs for iOS and Android.
-I am responsible for all aspects of the software stack, including front-end (jQuery, Bootstrap), web tier (Spring MVC/Jersey), data stores (RDS/DynamoDB/S3), and ETL (SQL/Spark).
-I use Scala, Java, and JavaScript daily.
-I have implemented major features and improvements including:
+I developed, operated, and supported MobileRQ's software products, including web applications and services on AWS, and SDKs for iOS and Android.
+My responsibilities included all aspects of the software stack, including front-end (jQuery, Bootstrap), web tier (Spring MVC/Jersey), data stores (RDS/DynamoDB/S3), and ETL (SQL/Spark).
+I worked with Scala, Java, and Amazon Web Services daily.
+I implemented major features and improvements including:

-1. A distributed matching engine that evaluates customer-defined predicates with customer-defined data.
+1. A distributed matching engine built on [Apache Ignite](https://ignite.apache.org/) that evaluates customer-defined predicates with customer data.
 Customer data features are defined using composed hierarchies of monadic transformations.
-This flexible implementation allows MobileRQ to meet a diversity of customer businesses and use-cases.
+Customer predicates are evaluated in real-time using distributed data flow and compute architecture.
+This implementation allows MobileRQ to meet a diversity of customer businesses and use-cases.

 2. Architectural refractors, resulting in order-of-magnitude cost saving and reliability improvement.